marziq/ChikiBite/README.md

 ## c) Introduction

-**Problem:**
-Many people experience long waiting times at fast-food restaurants, especially during peak hours.
-Existing apps often lack a simple, engaging, and efficient interface for ordering fast food quickly.

-**Motivation:**
-We want to create a mobile app that allows users to browse menus, customize orders, and place pickup or delivery orders conveniently.

-**Relevance:**
-ChikiBite aims to improve the fast-food ordering experience, reduce wait times, and make ordering fun and easy for users.
+<p align="justify"> ChikiBite is a mobile application developed to provide users with a convenient and efficient way to order food and beverages directly from the ChikiBite restaurant.
+The application is designed to simplify the entire food ordering process, allowing users to browse menus, customize their orders and make secure payments directly through the app.
+Users can also choose between delivery and pickup options, ensuring flexibility based on their preferences.
+In addition to these core functionalities, ChikiBite includes real-time order tracking, allowing users to monitor the status of their orders from preparation to delivery and a rating and review system to provide feedback and improve the dining experience.
+The ChikiBite app aims to facilitate the ordering process and deliver a smooth experience for the restaurant’s customers by integrating these features into a user-friendly and responsive interface. </p>

 ---

-## d) Objectives of the Proposed Mobile App
+## d) Objectives of the ChikiBite Mobile App

-* Provide a convenient platform for ordering fast food from a mobile device.
-* Reduce waiting time by enabling pre-ordering for pickup or delivery.
-* Allow users to view detailed menus, customize orders, and track order status.
-* Implement a modern, user-friendly, and interactive interface.
+* To provide customers with a convenient and efficient way to browse the restaurant’s menu, customize their orders and select either delivery or pickup options according to their preferences.
+* To enable secure online payment and real-time order tracking, ensuring that customers can complete transactions smoothly and monitor the status of their orders from preparation to delivery or pickup.
+* To design a user-friendly, intuitive and responsive mobile interface that enhances the overall dining experience while demonstrating effective use of Flutter for mobile app development.

 ---

 ## e) Target Users

-* Students and office workers looking for quick meals.
-* Families ordering take-away or delivery.
-* Fast-food enthusiasts who want a smooth digital ordering experience.
+* Customers – Individuals who want a convenient and efficient way to order food from ChikiBite, whether for pickup or delivery.
+They want an easy experience that allows them to browse the menu, customize their orders, make secure payments and track their orders all through a user-friendly mobile application.

 ---